 - Joints are much stiffer and less flexible due to calcium deposition and osteoarthritis.
 The shoulder is the most often injured.

 - Lean Body mass continues to decline and there is up to a 30% loss in muscle mass between the ages of 50-70.
 Muscle fibers shrink and become stiffer as well.

-- These all lead to fatigue and decrease in activity tolerance, stiff joints and pain.
-There is an increase risk of injury due to balance instability.
+- These all lead to fatigue and a decrease in activity tolerance, stiff joints, and pain.
+There is an increased risk of injury due to balance instability.